We all agree that relationships are amazing.

 - Do you respond to the hurt wounded little boy in men, because they make you feel needed and in control?

 - Do you keep attracting those bad boys types that refuse to grow up?

 - Have you found yourself wondering what happened to your love?
-You know you are living in a relationship, there are two toothbrushes in the bathroom, yet it feels like it’s all down to you and you know that essentially you are living alone…
+Do you know you are living in a relationship, there are two toothbrushes in the bathroom, yet it feels like it’s all down to you and you know that essentially you are living alone?

 We women are strange creatures.
 We want it all.
 We dream of love, strength, passion and power in our mates.
 When we first meet them, we love them for who they are.
 Somewhere along the way, we give them our all, we lose sight of our own power and then we try to change them when the going gets tough…